easttennesseecc-star/Q-Top-Dog-IDE/MISSION_ACCOMPLISHED_VISUAL_SUMMARY.md

 │                                          │
 │ Next: Pick a guide and follow it         │
 │ Time: 5-20 minutes reading + 3 min setup │
-│ Then: Using Copilot in Q-IDE ✓           │
+│ Then: Using Copilot in Top Dog ✓           │
 └──────────────────────────────────────────┘
 ```